Career profile: research, development and consultancy

 In terms of technical questions, your preparation for your exams should mean that you're very knowledgeable for an interview, but we'd also recommend revising the areas of the certificates you've completed that are most relevant to the job you’re interviewing for.

-Go to your next job interview with a qualification from a global body - get started with ACCA-X today, free.
+Go to your next job interview with a qualification from a global body - start learning with ACCA-X today.